gitkraken/vscode-gitlens/walkthroughs/plus/rich-integrations.md

 ### GitHub Enterprise

-A rich integration for GitHub Enterprise is coming soon.
+A rich integration with GitHub Enterprise is coming soon.